Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 - **Be honest about trade-offs and limitations**
   For example:
   *“We can deliver this in two weeks, but without automated testing.
 If you want it tested properly, we’ll need an extra week.”*
-  Being upfront avoids surprises later.

 ### Watch Out for Scope Creep